Fort Lauderdale First DUI Offense Attorneys

 Many people incorrectly think that getting a DUI is not a big deal, because they know someone who got one without serious consequences—or they’ve heard of someone who got several DUIs and is still out there driving around.
 In reality, if you are arrested and charged with driving under the influence, even for the first time, it can have very serious immediate and permanent impacts on your life.
 It can be overwhelming, especially if this is your first encounter with the Florida criminal justice system, and difficult to know what to do and where to turn for help.

 At Meldon Law, we understand that a first DUI arrest in Ft.
 Lauderdale can be stressful, and the legal process that follows can be confusing.
 You may hear conflicting advice from your family and friends and not know what to expect each step of the way.
 We are here to help you and ensure your rights are protected throughout your case.
-Our experienced Fort Lauderdale DUI attorneys always fight for the best outcome in every case we handle, so please do not wait to call our office today at 800-373-8000 to learn more.
+Our experienced Fort Lauderdale first DUI offense attorneys always fight for the best outcome in every case we handle, so please do not wait to call our office today at 800-373-8000 to learn more.

 Your Traffic Stop and Arrest